 The Hameetman Center, completed in 2019 thanks to gifts from Fred (BS '62) and Joyce Hameetman and Steven and Mie Frautschi, is a gathering space for the Caltech community featuring student club rooms, a lounge, music rehearsal space, and other amenities.
 The center also houses the Red Door Marketplace and the Caltech Store.

-To the northeast of Hameetman is the Lee F. Browne Dining Hall, which serves breakfast, lunch, and dinner daily.
-Refreshments and restrooms can be found inside the Red Door Marketplace and the Browne Dining Hall.
+To the northeast of Hameetman is the Lee F. Browne Dining Hall, which serves breakfast, lunch, and dinner to the campus community daily.

+Refreshments and restrooms can be found inside the Red Door Marketplace and the Lee F. Browne Dining Hall.

-Directly north of Hameetman, you will see the:
+Directly north of Hameetman you will see the: